 Here is what I am doing and using to combat the inflammation from the broken ribs and costochondritis:

-- PEMF therapy with Oska Pulse: Because I am allergic to NSAIDS there isn’t really anything my doctor could prescribe.
+- PEMF therapy: Because I am allergic to NSAIDS there isn’t really anything my doctor could prescribe.
 Personally, I am just fine with that as I would rather not take prescription medication unless absolutely necessary.
 Instead, I am using PEMF therapy with Oska Pulse by running treatments all day long on the site where I felt the bone crack.
 It is actually doing a great job, as I am just reaching the end of my third week of bed rest and my pain is no longer widespread.
 Instead, I can feel not just the major break, but also a few other less significant breaks throughout my ribcage.
 Knowing exactly where the injured sites are located helps tremendously.

 - Cannabis: Cannabis is another fantastic anti-inflammatory.
 It does well on its own, but when combined with my PEMF device the results are phenomenal.
 I use and consume it in many different forms.
 I use a topical CBD oil to relax the muscles surrounding my injuries.
 When feeling anxious or restless, I vape CBD to calm myself.
 I dry vape cannabis strains that produce more of a body versus a mind high during the day for pain relief and to reduce inflammation.
 At night I vape both flower and concentrates to prime my body for a good night’s sleep.
 I consume edibles when I don’t need to be mentally sharp for the day or when I need longer-lasting relief at night.

 - Ice: To keep my icepack in place when getting up to use the restroom or while readjusting my position in bed I am using my awesome icepack wrap.
 I wish I would have fount it after my car accident last year, it would have been great for my shoulder.